 Sodium Cocoamphoacetate was found to be a low hazard ingredient by the Cosmetics Database, and it is CIR approved with concentration limits.
 According to studies, it is nonmutagenic, and at a concentration of 10%, it is neither an irritant nor sensitizer.
 It was also found to be nontoxic in acute oral toxicity studies.
 "The results of ocular irritation studies of these compounds varied depending on the test conditions.
-In a clinical ocular study, 1%, 3% and 10% dilutions of a shampoo containing 28.1% Disodium Cocoamphodiacetate were nonirritating to the human eye" (CosmeticsInfo.org
+In a clinical ocular study, 1%, 3% and 10% dilutions of a shampoo containing 28.1% Disodium Cocoamphodiacetate were nonirritating to the human eye" (CosmeticsInfo.org).

-in Belgium entitled 'Contact allergy to sodium cocoamphoacetate present in an eye make-up remover,' there was a "contact allergic reaction on the face due to a skin cleansing product containing the amphoteric surfactant sodium cocoamphoacetate, occurring in an atopic woman with multiple contact sensitivities."
+However, in a study published by the Department of Dermatology in Belgium entitled 'Contact allergy to sodium cocoamphoacetate present in an eye make-up remover,' there was a "contact allergic reaction on the face due to a skin cleansing product containing the amphoteric surfactant sodium cocoamphoacetate, occurring in an atopic woman with multiple contact sensitivities."

-Recommended Products w/ Sodium Cocoamphoacetate:
+Recommended Products with Sodium Cocoamphoacetate: